IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/update-include-paths.md

 # Update Include Paths

 The `includePath` field in the project's `iproj.json` file specifies directories to be searched for includes or copy files.
 These set of directories can be managed using the **Include Paths** heading.
+Include paths which can be resolved locally are not expandable, but can be clicked on to be taken to the directory in the **File Explorer**.
+However, include paths which are resolved to remote locations in the IFS can be expanded.

 ## Add Include Paths